 An especially challenging GWDTE problem in 2017 was a forestry site situated above the Cambusurich Wood SSSI by Loch Tay.
 A series of springs within the proposed forestry was claimed to support an area of wet woodland within the SSSI.
 Botanæco was able to demonstrate this was not the case by establishing that water from the springs was diverted away from the wet woodland by small watercourses.
 This, and the water chemistry related by the vegetation, revealed that groundwater was emerging directly beneath the wet woodland of the SSSI.
 Hydrological connectivity would not therefore be breached by the forestry situated between it and the springs further upslope.

-Although Botanæco's findings & conclusions were initially rejected by the regulators, a site visit with the client (Scottish Woodlands), the Forestry Commission, Scottish Environment Protection Agency & Scottish Natural Heritage confirmed their validity and objections were removed.
+Although Botanæco's findings & conclusions were initially rejected by Scottish Natural Heritage on an unclear basis, a site visit with the Forestry Commission, Scottish Environment Protection Agency, Scottish Natural Heritage and the client (Scottish Woodlands) confirmed their validity and objections were removed.

 This example demonstrates the trust that is required between client and consultant when situations become conflicted, and the faith that clients have in Botanæco.
 It also demonstrates the quality of baseline & assessment provided to clients & regulators, and Botanæco's own conviction in providing & defending this.